Redshift weighted galaxy number counts: Results and discussion

 \subsection{Constraints}

-The resulting Fisher forecasts of type D, cf. section \ref{sec:fisherinfo}, for the various spectra of the Euclid- and SKAII-like surveys are summarised in Table \ref{table:finalconstr} and visualised in figures \ref{fig:triangle_euclid} and \ref{fig:triangle_SKA}.
+The Fisher forecasts {considering all available data, cf.~type D in Section \ref{e:exzeta},} for the various spectra of the Euclid- and SKAII-like surveys are summarised in Table \ref{table:finalconstr} and visualised in Figures \ref{fig:triangle_euclid} and \ref{fig:triangle_SKA}.
 We first note that in both cases, the constraints based on $\zeta$ alone are more often than not slightly worse than those from $\Delta$ alone, on average by about 5\% for the SKAII-like survey and by about 20\% for the Euclid-like survey.
 However, for the Euclid-like survey, $n_s$ is better determined by the $\zeta$ analysis than by $\De$.
 The SKAII-like survey leads to almost identical constraints from the $\De$ analysis alone and from the $\zeta$ analysis alone.
 As expected, the best constraints come from the combined $\zeta\&\Delta$ analysis, demonstrating that the new observable $\zeta$, which may be directly determined from the same set of galaxy survey redshifts and angular positions as the $C_\ell^\Delta$ spectrum, contains useful additional information.

 The improvement garnered from the combined spectra, compared to constraints from the $C_\ell^\Delta$ spectrum alone, is around $45\%$, with the Euclid-like survey showing a slightly more substantial improvement than the SKAII-like survey.
 As can be seen in Fig.~\ref{fig:triangle_euclid}, for most parameters there is a misalignment of the ellipses for $\Delta$ and $\zeta$, meaning that considering $\zeta$ in addition to $\Delta$ helps to break degeneracies of the $\Delta$ constraints.
 In contrast, the ellipses for SKA with wider bins, see Fig.~\ref{fig:triangle_SKA}, are practically aligned and so the improvement on the overall constraints comes mainly from combining the individual statistics.